cubimedrub/macworp/Readme.md

         * Support for multiple workflow engines (currently Nextflow is working)
         * Fine grained access control to projects and workflows including sharing with others.
 * What it **does not** for you
     * Scaling - This is still the job of the workflow engine.
-E.g. you can configure Nextflow to use K8s or Slurm when started by MaCWorP workers but setting these executors up is still a separate job for an admin.
+E.g. you can configure Nextflow to use K8s or Slurm when started by MAcWorP workers but setting these executors up is still a separate job for an admin.

 ## Backend